Slavophilia: Doctrine

 In the sphere of practical politics, Slavophilism manifested itself as a pan-Slavic movement for the unification of all Slavic people under leadership of the Russian tsar and for the independence of the Balkan Slavs from Ottoman rule.
-The Russo-Turkish War, 1877-78, is usually considered a high point of this militant Slavophilism, as expounded by the charismatic commander Mikhail Skobelev.
-The attitude towards other nations with Slavic origins varied, depending on the group involved.
-Classical Slavophiles believed that "Slavdom", alleged by Slavophile movement common identity to all people of Slavic origin, was based on Eastern Orthodox religion.
+The Russo-Turkish War of 1877-1878 is usually considered a high point of this militant Slavophilism, as expounded by the charismatic Russian military commander General Mikhail Skobelev.

+Russians' attitudes towards other nations with Slavic origins varied, depending on the group involved.
+Classical Slavophiles believed that "Slavdom", alleged by the Slavophile movement to grant a common identity to all people of Slavic origin, was based on Eastern Orthodox religion.